kumahq/kuma-website/docs/docs/1.1.1/deployments/how-multi-zone-works.md

 </center>

 :::tip
 An ingress data plane proxy is not an API gateway.
 Instead, it is specific to internal communication within the mesh.
-API gateways are supported with Kuma's [gateway mode](/docs/1.1.1/documentation/dps-and-data-model/#gateway) which can be deployed **in addition** to `ingress` data plane proxies.
+API gateways are supported in Kuma [gateway mode](/docs/1.1.1/documentation/dps-and-data-model/#gateway) which can be deployed in addition to `ingress` data plane proxies.
 :::